breatheco-de/exercise-unit-test-with-jest/.learn/exercises/11-tests-skelleton/README.md

 | fromEuroToDollar  | a Euro amount     | equivalent amount in US Dollar    |
 | fromYanToPound    | a Yan amount      | equivalent amount in England Pound|

-For example the test function to make sure that the function `fromEuroToDollar` has been successfully implemented will be something like this:
+For example, the test function to make sure that the function `fromEuroToDollar` has been successfully implemented will be something like this:

 ```js